 When looking at your jumping and landing, try to ensure you absorb the force of your landing by bending at the hip, knee and ankle – think squatting.
 If you need, exaggerate this movement in practice so that you feel comfortable to support yourself without locking at the knees when you are out training and playing– they’ll thank you for it!

 Trunk proprioception is simply defined as the ability to precisely control the trunk in three dimensional space.
 Athletes who have been shown to not adequately sense the position of their trunk in space, or allow greater movement following disturbances and perturbations (e.g. when getting pushed, or landing on someone else’s foot when coming down from a jump) have a greater risk of knee injuries, in particular ACL injuries.
-Poor positioning of the trunk is one key difference that exists between males and females.
-In females, a valgus positioning of the knee (knee falling inwards) is frequently observed during varied activities where the trunk is pushed off balance, and is considered to be a high risk for ACL injury.
-These same activities do not produce a valgus knee positioning in males however, indicating that the trunk is more of a key element towards risk of injury in females.
+Poor positioning of the trunk is one key difference that exists between men and women.
+In females, a valgus positioning of the knee (falling inwards) is frequently observed during varied activities where the trunk is pushed off balance, and is considered to be a high risk for ACL tears.
+These same activities do not produce a valgus knee positioning in their male counterparts however, indicating that the trunk is more of a key element towards risk of injuries in females.

 This now means that whilst moving in the air or when changing direction, the muscles that make up the core (abdominals, hip and pelvic muscles) of a female athlete will struggle to control and coordinate the top half, placing more strain through the lower limbs to hold her upright.
 With the added pace of a match coupled with fatigue or the gentle nudge of an opponent, we unfortunately see a recipe for ACL disaster.

-In summary, the 3 types of movement patterns presented each make up a potentially hazardous mechanism in which ACL injury can occur.
-Although these same mechanisms can occur in both male and female athletes, the exaggeration of the trunk and lower limb positioning in landing and change of direction is much greater in females, placing them at a much higher risk.
-For those who are involved in sports such as Australian Rules Football and Soccer, it is a great idea to get an assessment and overall summary of your movement, as early identification of poor movement patterns and jumping/landing technique could allow for specific strength and athletic performance programs to be implemented, in hope to reduce the risk of ACL injuries from occurring throughout your career!
+In summary, the 3 types of movement patterns presented each make up a potentially hazardous mechanism in which ACL injuries can occur.
+Although these same mechanisms can occur in both male and female athletes, the exaggeration of the trunk and lower limb positioning in landing and change of direction is much greater in female, placing them at much higher risks for injuries.
+For those who are involved in sports such as Australian Rules Football and Soccer, it is a great idea to get an assessment and overall summary of your movement from a sports medicine expert like a physiotherapist.
+This is because early identification of poor movement patterns and jumping/landing technique could allow for specific strength, athletic performance and training programs to be implemented, in the hope of preventing ACL injuries from occurring throughout your career!